 1. Understanding High Job Turnover in Toxic Workplaces

-A high level of staff turnover can occur for various reasons, and not all are related to toxic workplace culture.
-For example, seasonal work brings with it an element of expected short-term employment that matches the demand of the job.
-Typically we might associate this with agriculture, but can also be found in industries that need to ramp up demand for seasonal production or delivery demands for example.
+High staff turnover can happen for a variety of reasons, and not all are tied to a toxic workplace culture.
+For instance, seasonal jobs often involve an expected short-term employment period that aligns with the demand of the role.
+While we typically associate seasonal work with agriculture, it can also be found in industries that need to increase production or delivery during specific seasons.

-Then we have the types of work, that attract a workforce that is by nature transient, the waiter who is also a struggling actor or student, the casual labour type of work, or where work is physically or mentally demanding, where there are specific limits on how long people are prepared to be in such work environments.
+Then we have the types of workthat attract a workforce that is by nature transient: the waiter who is also a struggling actor or student, the casual labour type of work, or work that is physically or mentally demanding, where there are specific limits on how long people are prepared to be in such work environments.

-All of these examples are functioning jobs that carry with them known, predicted, or even expected characteristics that we all can factor in when deciding to either seek employment, stay in employment or leave.
+All of these examples are functioning jobs that carry with them known, predicted, or even expected characteristics that we can all factor in when deciding to seek employment, stay in employment, or leave.

-However, when turnover is unusually high and there’s no clear reason for it, the underlying issue may be a toxic work culture driving employees away.
-The good jobs, even sometimes the straightforward jobs, where the only issue appears to be not the work itself, nor the customers, whether internal or external but those you are directly working for, is a red flag.
+However, when turnover is unusually high, and there’s no clear reason, the underlying issue may be a toxic work culture driving employees away.
+Good jobs, even sometimes straightforward jobs, where the only issue appears to be not the work itself but the customers, whether internal or external, but those you are directly working for, are a red flag.

-Tip: Before accepting a job offer, consider researching the company on employee review sites to gauge the work culture.
+Tip: Before you accept a job offer, you should consider researching the company on employee review sites to gauge the work culture.
 While negative reviews may be more vocal, they can offer insights into potential red flags.
-Certain industries, certain career paths, and certain levels within an organisation will come with a level of challenge, and to a large extent an expected type of working culture.
+Specific industries, certain career paths, and certain levels within an organisation will come with a level of challenge and, to a large extent, an expected type of working culture.
 One question you should ask yourself, especially if you feel you are at risk of bouncing from one place to another, under the ‘view’ of intolerable working culture, is whether this type of work is right for you.
-This is a broader question, out of the scope of this blog post, but is an important one to challenge, if you need help on this journey of clarification, is this job right for me, reach out, we may be able to help you with a ‘life MOT’, use the contacts on this page.
+This is a broader question, out of the scope of this blog post, but it is an important one to challenge; if you need help on this journey of clarification, is this job right for me, reach out; we may be able to help you with a ‘life MOT’, use the contacts on this page.

 2. Poor Communication in the workplace or is it a transactional job type?

-The management of such job functions has one primary objective, and that is to meet a production output, no more or no less than the requirements of the function.
-You may be a fresh-faced law undergrad seeking summer work, while you are working in these types of roles; who you are, your background, intelligence, qualifications, ideas, and imagination to improve efficiency are all useful to tell those who do not work there, because they have no place to be shared at work.
+The management of such job functions has one primary objective: to meet a production output, no more or no less than the requirements of the function.
+You may be a fresh-faced law undergrad seeking summer work; while you are working in these types of roles, who you are, your background, intelligence, qualifications, ideas, and imagination to improve efficiency are all applicable to tell those who do not work there because they have no place to be shared at work.

-All is not lost, some folks work in such roles year in and year out, and the work is dependable unless automation comes along.
-We are not here to judge one or the other, what works for you, works for you.
+All is not lost; some folks work in roles year in and year out, and the work is dependable unless automation comes along.
+We are not here to judge one or the other; what works for you works for you.
 My point is, that this is not a toxic workplace per se, by itself.
-Sometimes to add symbolism to some who have chosen this pathway, the immediate management may recognise the long service of their task-delivering worker not by an official title but by an unofficial nickname.
-One such commenter referred to working in such a work environment for 18 years and was referred to as ‘sir’ by the manager.
+Sometimes, to add symbolism to some who have chosen this pathway, the immediate management may recognise the long service of their task-delivering worker not by an official title but by an unofficial nickname.
+One commenter referred to working in such a work environment for 18 years and was referred to as ‘sir’ by the manager.

 If you find that meetings often end with the question, “Are there any issues?” followed by silence, it may be a sign that employees feel their voices don’t matter.

-Tip: You will know if the job is a transactional task-driven job simply off the job spec, but some jobs do have grey areas, and we all at some point seek employment to better ourselves and move forward.
-Spotting and carving a career path is out of the scope of this post, but do bear this in mind, bouncing from one just to another may not be a sign of avoiding toxic working practices.
+Tip: You will know if the job is a transactional task-driven job simply off the job spec, but some jobs do have grey areas, and we all seek employment to better ourselves and move forward.
+Spotting and carving a career path is out of the scope of this post, but bear this in mind: bouncing from one place to another may not be a sign of avoiding toxic working practices.
 During your job interview, ask questions that reveal the communication style of the department.
 Pay attention to the interviewers’ body language and subtle cues when discussing company culture.
 Observing these interactions can give you a better sense of whether open communication is genuinely valued.
-If the interview is held with a manager and perhaps a future potential colleague look at the interactions between the 2, but be aware, that those you may be working alongside may be too busy and not valued enough to leave the line to be part of the interviewing process.
-The bottom line is that transactional types of jobs solve a problem, they are not necessarily signs of a toxic workplace but could be turned into one, for example, if the culture of the workplace places an overburden of responsibility on the workers for things that they are not in control of.
-For example, the team on the ground are the last to have a full understanding of a production change, take the brunt of complaints from customers and then get a downward appraisal for high customer dissatisfaction.
+If the interview is held with a manager and perhaps a future potential colleague, look at the interactions between the two, but be aware that those you may be working alongside may be too busy and not valued enough to leave the line to be part of the interviewing process.
+The bottom line is that transactional types of jobs solve a problem; they are not necessarily signs of a toxic workplace but could be turned into one, for example, if the culture of the workplace places an overburden of responsibility on the workers for things that they are not in control of.
+For example, the team on the ground are the last to fully understand a production change, take the brunt of customer complaints and then get a downward appraisal for high customer dissatisfaction.
 The top-down structure where the lowest levels take the responsibility for failure.

 3. Micromanagement: The need to be told what to do next

-Micromanagement is a challenge we all face at some point in life, when we are young it’s acceptable, when we are adults, and the task is well understood, not so well.
-Micromanagement is not something you will find in the job spec, nor a recommended management style, often masked during the interview process just how much control and independence you will have on the job.
+Micromanagement is a challenge we all face at some point in life; when we are young, it’s acceptable, but when we are adults, the task is well understood, not so well understood.
+Micromanagement is not something you will find in the job spec, nor a recommended management style, often masked during the interview process, just how much control and independence you will have on the job.
 If a workplace is keen to hire you, they might downplay the level of oversight you’ll experience.
-However, once in the role, constant check-ins and a lack of trust can become apparent, leading to frustration and reduced job satisfaction.
+However, constant check-ins and a lack of trust can become apparent once in the role, leading to frustration and reduced job satisfaction.

 Tip: To counteract micromanagement, propose a detailed plan of your tasks and share it proactively with your manager.
-This demonstrates your initiative and organisation skills, while also setting the stage for more autonomous working.
-If you’re struggling with micromanagement and it’s affecting your well-being, it might be helpful to explore these challenges in a therapy setting.
-Our Bromley-based practice offers a safe space to work through such issues, helping you develop strategies to cope and thrive in your professional life.
+This demonstrates your initiative and organisation skills while setting the stage for more autonomous work.
+If you’re struggling with micromanagement and it’s affecting your well-being, exploring these challenges in therapy might be helpful.
+Our Bromley-based practice offers a safe space to work through such issues, helping you develop strategies to cope and thrive professionally.
+When sharing a detailed plan with your manager, include clear objectives, timelines, and measurable outcomes to demonstrate accountability and competence.
+Use this plan to subtly emphasize your ability to manage tasks independently by outlining how you’ll achieve goals proactively.
+To request more autonomy without causing conflict, frame your need as a way to enhance productivity and efficiency, focusing on mutual benefits, such as saving time and fostering trust.
+In therapy, strategies to cope with micromanagement might include setting healthy boundaries, developing assertive communication skills, and exploring cognitive reframing to reduce the emotional impact of micromanagement while identifying alternative ways to maintain a positive work dynamic.

 4. Lack of Recognition and Career Progression

-Recognition is a crucial element of job satisfaction, but some employees may feel overlooked, especially after they’ve been in a role for some time.
-If we turn this idea on its head, those who are not overlooked, why do we feel they got the promotion, the position the role etc?
+Recognition is crucial to job satisfaction, but some employees may feel overlooked, especially after being in a role for some time.
+If we turn this idea on its head, those who are not overlooked, why do we feel they got the promotion, the position, the role, etc?
 The factors that promote career progression are complex.
-It is true, to some extent those who get promoted tend to make strategic job changes to get there.
-There is a reality here, the person above you is unlikely to step aside to allow you to move to the next step.
+It is true that those who get promoted tend to make strategic job changes to get there.
+There is a reality: the person above you is unlikely to step aside to allow you to move to the next step.

 5. Gossip and Negativity: Navigating Colleague Behaviour

 Gossip and negativity can permeate even the most professional environments.
-A workplace filled with rumours often indicates underlying issues, such as competition or employee dissatisfaction.
+A workplace with rumours often indicates underlying issues, such as competition or employee dissatisfaction.
 Over time, this atmosphere can become toxic, leading to a decline in morale and making it difficult to focus on your work.
 If you’re aiming for a promotion, this type of environment can make the journey feel even lonelier, as colleagues may become rivals.
-One to watch is the type of gossip that is aimed to derail your credibility but is kept just above the lunch that it’s banter.
-Times are indeed changing, but the adage remains, all gloves are off when promotion is at stake, whatever the competitive angle, going for the person rather than the post is the oldest trick in the book.
-Just take a look at how politics plays out, pick any leading name in politics and do a word association.
+One to watch is the type of gossip aimed to derail your credibility but kept just above the lunch that it’s banter.
+Times are changing, but the adage remains: all gloves are off when the promotion is at stake; whatever the competitive angle, going for the person rather than the post is the oldest trick in the book.
+Just look at how politics plays out, pick any leading name, and do a word association.

 Tip: It’s important to stay neutral and avoid participating in gossip, as this can quickly erode trust.
 When faced with negative conversations, try redirecting the discussion to more positive or constructive topics.
 However, if the negativity is pervasive and starts affecting your mental health, it may be worth considering a change.
 Our Bromley-based therapy practice can help you explore these dynamics and equip you with the tools to maintain your well-being, even in challenging work environments.
 There are strategies you can equip yourself to stay out of danger, the challenge is where you are in a work environment that has already typecast you.
 Perhaps you are the one who can quickly be drawn into disagreement, perhaps your buttons have already been mapped out by the competition.
 Remember it’s never too late to learn this stuff.